benfrick/docs-portfolio/src/doc/commerce/order/use-order.md

 **Filtering**

-The table below lists the fields by which you can filter your Order Detail results.
+The table below lists the fields by which you can filter your Order Details results.

 ###### Table 4: Available Filters for Order Summary